Thinking beyond borders

 For extended non-resident business travelers, only employment income attributable to Dutch duties is generally subject to Dutch income tax.

-Extraterritorial costs (i.e. incremental expenses effectively connected with the performance of employment duties in the Netherlands) may be reimbursed tax-free.
+Extraterritorial costs (i.e. incremental expenses effectively connected with the stay outside the home country) may be reimbursed tax-free.

-A Dutch expatriate concession, the ’30 percent-ruling’, might be applicable depending on the circumstances of the assignment.
+A Dutch expatriate concession, the ’30 percent-ruling’, might be applicable depending on the circumstances of the individual.

 Taxable income is subject to graduated tax rates ranging from 8.4 percent to 52 percent for both residents and non-residents.